"Taxation is the price which civilized communities pay for the opportunity of remaining civilized."

 All individuals, up to the age of 59, whose total income for a financial year exceeds Rs 2.5 lakh.
 For senior citizens (aged 60-79), the limit increases to Rs.
 3 lakh and for super senior citizens (aged 80 and above) the limit is Rs.
 5 lakhs.

-All registered companies that generate income, regardless of whether they’ve made any profit or not through the year.
+All registered companies generate income, regardless of whether they’ve made any profit or not through the year.

 Those who wish to claim a refund on the excess tax deducted/income tax they’ve paid.